spicetify/docs/docs/development/api-wrapper/methods/panel.md

 description: API wrapper to interact with Spotify's panel/right sidebar.
 ---

-Spicetify provides a wrapper for Spotify `PanelAPI` method to make it easier to use, as well as providing a method to help you register your own panel.
+Spicetify provides a wrapper for the Spotify `PanelAPI` method to make it easier to use, as well as providing a method to help you register your own panel.

 ```ts
 namespace Panel {